 It made no more of a splash that a sunfish leaping in the waters of Lake Michigan.

-The excitement of Samuel F B Morse’s message was far greater than the world-healing, world-changing Event it symbolically heralded.
+The excitement of Samuel F. B. Morse’s message was far greater than the world-healing, world-changing Event it symbolically heralded.

 Yet that day, 23 May 1844, would soon usher in the beginning of the Day of the One Fold and the One Shepherd, and the dawn of the Christ-promised kingdom of God on earth, leading to the forty-year long Mission of Bahá’u’lláh, the Promised One of all Ages, Peoples and Religions.